 This page gathers important information about the coronavirus outbreak and solutions used by the department to minimise the spread of the virus.
-All information will be in English to save time for the administration so that we can publish as quickly as possible.

 If you have any questions related to the Coronavirus outbreak and your studies, please contact us through phone or email: